Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Built for UK Charities, CICs and Community Organisations That Are Tired of Starting From Scratch

-Especially useful for small teams without a dedicated bid team or fundraising database.
+Especially useful for small teams without a dedicated bid team, fundraising database or clear place for evidence, past answers and Case for Support material.

 You'll Benefit Most If You: